armbian/documentation/docs/build-framework/switches/performance.md

 - `1` to `32`: manually set the number of workers when `PARALLEL_PATCHES=yes`.
 Default is auto-calculated from `nproc`.

+Caps how many overlayfs worktrees the parallel patch rewriter runs at once, and only takes effect when `PARALLEL_PATCHES=yes`.
+Leave it unset to let the framework size the pool automatically from the available cores, which is the right choice on most machines.
+Set an explicit count to throttle back the parallelism — for instance to reduce peak memory or disk pressure from the overlay mounts; a value that is out of range or otherwise invalid is ignored and the auto-calculation is used instead.

 #### ARTIFACT_IGNORE_CACHE

 `string`